Frequently asked questions

 How do Combo trips work?

 Combo trips are a great option if you want to save money but also want the best of both worlds!
 Combo trips typically take around 8 hours total and include a combination of two of our separate floats, a Scenic Float and a Whitewater Float.
 You meet at our office in town and then we shuttle you to and from each trip.
-Inbetween trips we provide you with a delicious deli luch (including a sandwich, chips, water, and a cookie :) Currently, combo trips may only be booked over the phone.
+Inbetween trips we provide you with a delicious deli luch (including a sandwich, chips, water, and a cookie :)

 Here's how it works: